Nerd Hero

 Key elements

-What makes him romantic is the way that focus shifts to you.
-Suddenly you're the subject he can't stop studying.
-He notices things no one else sees—the way you organize your bookshelf, the specific tea you prefer when you're stressed.
-He applies the same meticulous attention to understanding you that he does to everything else he cares about.
+Then that laser focus shifts to you.
+You become the subject he can't stop studying.
+He notices things no one else sees—how you organize your bookshelf, the specific tea you choose when stressed versus celebrating, the tiny tells that reveal your actual mood.
+The same meticulous attention he gives everything he cares about now gets aimed at understanding you.

-Readers love nerd heroes because there's no performance.
-He's not trying to be smooth or impressive—he's just himself, unfiltered.
+There's no performance here.
+He's not trying to be smooth or impressive, just himself, unfiltered.
 His compliments are specific and sincere.
-His affection is expressed through thoughtful gestures that prove he's been paying attention.
-In a world of rehearsed charm, that authenticity is everything.
+Affection shows up in thoughtful gestures proving he's been paying attention.
+In a world of rehearsed charm, that authenticity hits different.

 Glasses, books, brilliant mind.
 Socially awkward but devastatingly sincere.